rorycl/gopg-anonymiser/README.md

 [["public.users"]]
 filter = "file replace"
+# column names must equal those in the dump file "COPY" load header
+# the number of columns in the source must equal the columns listed
 columns = ["firstname", "lastname"] source = "testdata/newnames.txt"

 [["public.users"]]
 filter = "string replace"
+# column names must equal those in the dump file "COPY" load header
+# one or more columns must be provided
 columns = ["password"]
+# the number of replacements must equal the number of columns
 # give all users the same password
 replacements = ["$2a$06$.wHg4l7yz1ijSfMwa7fNruq3ASx1plpkC.XcI1wXdghCb4ZJQsrtC"]